 The voice is also an instrument whose bas-reliefs are echoed.
 Epigraphy also mentions various functions of singers and reciters, men and women: singers of vocal ensembles serving worship, singers of praise, singers accompanying themselves by a musical instrument.
 The voice, like the instrument of music, is a matter of specialist.
-The texts mention the skill of the musicians and the quality of the voice of the singers.
+The texts mention the skill of the musicians and the quality of the singers' voice.

 In pre-Angkorian times, singers occupy a prominent place in the temples both hierarchically and quantitatively.
-In 9th c., in the lists of temple servants, strictly ordered, they are generally mentioned immediately after the dancers.
-In Lolei and Preah Kô, they are twenty to twenty-two for only three dancers.
+In the 9th century, in the lists of temple servants, strictly ordered, they are generally mentioned immediately after the dancers.
+In Lolei and Preah Kô temples, singers are twenty to twenty-two for only three dancers.
 In the first part of these lists, the caṃryyaṅ singers are distinguished from the caṃryyaṅ stutī praise singers; one and the other probably working in the heart of the sanctuary.
 Although mentioned in the first part of the list, the praise singers were not to work with the singers properly so called because between them are inserted drum players.
 In India and Nepal, the praise songs are still to be found today, accompanied by drums and small cymbals in the bhajan devotional songs.
-In the second part of the lists, singers accompanied by śikharā, caṃryyāṅ śikharā in Lolei and singers of praise caṃryyaṅ stutī in Prasat Kravan are mentioned with the various guardians and logisticians.
+In the second part of the lists, singers accompanied by śikharā, caṃryyāṅ śikharā in Lolei and singers of praise caṃryyaṅ stutī in Prasat Kravan are mentioned with various guardians and logisticians.
 We can also note, in both parts of the lists, gandharva whose function remains obscure; they were perhaps both musicians and singers as mentioned above.
-Let us note in passing that the śikharā could be the crocodile zither known among contemporary Khmer as kropeu.
-This instrument is mentioned in the Xin Tang shu shu (New Book of Tang) relating the coming in 802 in Chengdu of musicians sent by the king of Pyu (Myanmar): 'Two crocodile-headed zithers (guishou zheng) with nine strings and eighteen bridges in the left and the right'.
-(According to a translation of François Picard)
+Let us note that the śikharā could be the crocodile zither known among contemporary Khmer as kropeu.
+This instrument is mentioned in the Xīn Táng shū (新唐書New Book of Tang) relating the coming in 802 in Chengdu of musicians sent by the King of Pyu (actual Myanmar): “Two crocodile-headed zithers (guishou zheng) with nine strings and eighteen frets in the left and the right”.
+(According to a translation by François Picard)

 According to the stele of Kok Roka (opposite), the name of the singers informs us about the aesthetic perception during the pre-Angkorian period, the canons or the relation to music.
 Thus, the first singer on the list has a voice that sings melodious sounds, the second makes the gāndhāra sound (third of the seven primary notes of the Indian music system), others produce well articulated sounds, have passionate voice, contracted vocal cords or singing with the throat, others have the voice comparable to that of the heron or the wild goose.
 The choir does not seem to be the result of a casting tending towards uniformity, but rather towards an assemblage of diversity.